On genus one mirror symmetry in higher dimensions and the BCOV conjectures: The refined BCOV conjecture

 \begin{enumerate} \item $\Gr_{2k}^W V = W_{2k}/W_{2k-1}$ is isomorphic to a sum of Tate twists $\QBbb(-k).$ In other words, it is purely of type $(k,k).$ \item $\Gr_{2k+1}^W V=\{ 0\}.$ \end{enumerate} \end{definition}

 According to \cite[\textsection 6]{Delignemirror}, if a limiting Hodge structure has this property, it should be viewed as maximally degenerate.
-For example, $F^k$ does not meet $W_{2k-2}$ but totally lies inside $W_{2k}$.
 An example of this situation is $H^{n-1}_{\lim}$ for the mirror family around $\infty$, as explained in the proof of Lemma \ref{lemma:MHS-infty}.
 For Calabi--Yau degenerations over $\DBbb^\times$, this condition on the limiting middle Hodge structure implies that the monodromy is maximally unipotent.

 It follows from the definition of Hodge--Tate mixed Hodge structure that the natural map